finos/a11y-theme-builder/README.md

 ### Theme Builder Capabilities

-Visit the [project docs](https://finos.github.io/a11y-theme-builder) to view an introductory video and to explore Theme Builder's features.
+Visit the [project docs](https://finos.github.io/a11y-theme-builder) to view an introductory video and to learn about Theme Builder's features.

 ### Using the Application